JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Display the following numbers and link to the /user/following page #DONE
 - Fetch the numbers for each mentioned user #DONE
 - Make the tooltip always be inside the posts div in the middle and not overflowing #DONE
-- The tooltip is clipping to the left on phones
+- The tooltip is clipping to the left on phones(I set it to be relative to the post div and not the text span) #DONE
 - When making a post and staring a word with an @, a list of users should appear that we can tag #DONE
 - Style the list of suggested users